gdgcloudkol/hackday/README.md

 ## Contact :

-You may contact us via email `gdgcloudkol@gmail.com` for queries or you can also drop your query on our [Telegram Channel](https://t.me/gdgcloudkol) to resolve your doubt faster.
+You may contact us via email at `gdgcloudkol@gmail.com` for queries or you can also drop your query on our [Telegram Channel](https://t.me/gdgcloudkol) to resolve your doubt faster.

 All the Best!! :rocket: